the archetypal mythology of horses

 sacer, meaning something set apart from the secular or profane for the use of

-supernatural powers, and facere, “to make.”
+supernatural powers, and facere, to make.
 At one time sacrifice referred to a religious

 act in which objects were set apart or consecrated and offered to a god.
 Our authentic